CamilleDang/proj4/README.md

 Using these automatic correspondence points, I warped and blended the pairs of images, using the same functions as the previous part, to create 3 mosaics!

-The first 2 examples were one that I did manually as well.
+The first example was one that I did manually as well.
 I put both the manually stitched and autostitched mosaics side-by-side for comparison!

 ### Example 1: BAIR Mosaic